nvim-pack/nvim-spectre/README.md

       }
   },
   replace_vim_cmd = "cdo",
+  use_trouble_qf = false, -- use trouble.nvim as quickfix list
   is_open_target_win = true, --open file on opener window is_insert_mode = false,  -- start open panel on is_insert_mode
   is_block_ui_break = false -- mapping backspace and enter key to avoid ui break